-Beginning in 2003, the West JAD Medics, in cooperation with the Crosby Fire Department, the Crosby 5th grade School Teachers, Principal Miss Laura Meyers, Dare Officer Corporal Schmitt, local businesses and Community Safety Net, have presented a Safety Awareness Program just prior to the end of the school year.
-This program is named the ChASE program, which stands for Children’s Awareness to Safety Education.
+Beginning in 2003, the West JAD Medics, in cooperation with the Crosby Fire Department, the Crosby 5th grade School Teachers, Principal Kiersten Rogers, Dare Officer Corporal Schmitt, local businesses and Community Safety Net, have presented a Safety Awareness Program just prior to the end of the school year.
+This program is named the CHASE program, which stands for Children’s Awareness to Safety Education.
 The program is written by Community Safety Net, a company which has compiled the material into a very nice spiral bound book and DVD which includes a first aid guide, safety education on many relevant topics, certificates, games and even a contest for a free computer for one nation-wide winner in the United States.
 In 2003 and in 2012 the computer winners were from Crosby Elementary.

 The goal is to present the program to the children and send the materials home to continue the training with siblings and parents, reinforcing good safety habits for a lifetime for the family.